bgracio/device-farm-examples/README.md

     $ py.test tests/login_test.py
     ```

-## Running your Tests in AWS Device Farm
+## Running Your Tests in AWS Device Farm

-You have everyhting ready, but to run your tests in AWS Device Farm you just need to do a few more things.
+Were almost there!
+To run your tests in AWS Device Farm you just need to do a few more things.
 Check [this](https://docs.aws.amazon.com/devicefarm/latest/developerguide/test-types-android-appium-python.html).